 King and Queen Hatchery (King and Queen County)

-The King and Queen Hatchery, near Stevensville, hatches and rears walleye, channel catfish, American shad, redear, and bluegill.
-Striped bass hatched at this facility are from fish captured from the Pamunkey and Mattaponi Rivers, and they are used to stock lakes in the Chesapeake drainage.
-American shad captured from the Pamunkey and Potomac Rivers are used to produce fish for the restoration of James and Rappahannock River populations.
-Scheduled group visits are welcomed with primary production activities in April, May, and June.
+The King and Queen Hatchery, near Stevensville, hatches and rears walleye, saugeye, fathead minnows, channel catfish, largemouth bass, crappie, redear, and bluegill.
+Marine Striped bass hatched at this facility are from fish captured from the Pamunkey and Mattaponi Rivers, and they are used to stock lakes in the Chesapeake drainage.
+The fresh water strain of striped bass produced here are from landlocked fish captured in the Roanoke River drainage.
+The facility has also been, and may again be, involved with restoration of fish populations.
+Past restorations include American shad, black banded sunfish, and striped bass.
+The hatchery also collaborates with academic institutions to promote research in natural resource management.
+Scheduled group visits are welcomed with primary production activities in April through July.

 Buller Fish Hatchery (Smyth County)

 The Buller Fish Hatchery near Sugar Grove annually produces northern pike muskellunge, smallmouth bass, and walleyes, as well as 50,000 trout.
 Trout used to stock Clinch Mountain WMA (Big Tumbling Creek) and Crooked Creek fee-fishing areas are produced year-round.
 Intensive rearing of muskellunge and northern pike is underway from April through June.